Center for Diversity and Inclusion

 - Testimonies on science and engineering studies

-In partnership with Brut, the Center for Diversity and Inclusion gives its students a voice to deconstruct preconceived notions about science and engineering studies.
+In partnership with Brut, the Center for Diversity and Inclusion gives CentraleSupélec students a voice to deconstruct preconceived notions about science and engineering studies.
 Through a series of short, accessible testimonials, these videos highlight the diversity of backgrounds, profiles, and experiences.

 For students in preparatory classes: removing the obstacles